teejas/betterjenkins/README.md

 I want to build a better version of Jenkins in Rust.
 Part of the project is learning and understanding Rust better, while also learning and understanding the requirements of a CI/CD software project.

-Going to use PostgreSQL instead of Redis because it gives more flexibility in terms of having multiple tables for related dawta, one for jobs and one for tasks (stages of a job) to be run.

 # Steps
 1. Create a Rust program which can parse a file (i.e. toml or yaml) for tasks, then add those tasks to a Postgres DB [done]
 2. Create a web server that allows users to drop .yaml files and add tasks to the queue. [done]